NematBhullar/LurkForWork/README.md

 /#profile=4
 ```

-_No course assistance in lectures or on the forum will be provided for this component, you should do your own research as to how to implement this._

 #### 2.8.
 Bonus Marks (5%)

 An extra 5% of the assignment can be attained via bonus marks, meaning a maximum mark of 105/100.
 Any bonus marks that extend your ass2 mark above 100% will bleed into other assignment marks, but cannot contribute outside of the 75% of the course that is allocated for assignment marks